 For example: If the normal working day is paid ¢ 10.000.00, you add another ¢10.000.00 to complete the double payment.
 Then divide ¢20.000.00 ÷ 8 (hours) for the dual time is ¢ 2,500.00 and then multiplied by 1.5 =¢ 3.750.00.
 This sum is to be added for each hour of overtime.

-How many days vacation?
+How many days of vacation?

 Every working person is entitled to two weeks of vacation equal to twelve days plus two days of rest at least every fifty weeks of continuous work, serving the same person or employer.
-This is regardless if the working week eight hours, six hours, half day or an hour a day or several days a week.
+This is regardless of the working week having eight hours, six hours, half day or an hour a day or several days a week.